The collection, linking and use of data in biomedical research and health care: ethical issues

 - Personal distress through loss of privacy.

-- Inhibiting potentially valuable research through loss of public trust in the medical
+- Inhibiting potentially valuable research through loss of public trust in the medical profession.

 Many of these potential harms are not recognised or sufficiently dealt with by current legal or regulatory measures.